 Climbing Mount Olympus in Greece became a dream of mine after my next-door neighbor told me he had climbed Mount Olympus.

 At the time, I wasn’t sure whether Mount Olympus existed in real life.
 So I couldn’t tell if my neighbor was pulling my leg about his adventurous-sounding experience, which included sleeping on the mythical mountain.

 To be honest, it sounded a bit far-fetched to me.
 You see, I imagined Mount Olympus as a mythical place like Atlantis or Camelot.

-Legend says that the sacred mountain of Mount Olympus was once home of the Greek Gods!
+Legend says that the sacred mountain was once home to the Greek Gods!

-Just the thought of standing on a mystical mountain associated with Gods and Goddesses such as Zeus and Athena, the Goddess of wisdom, filled me with absolute wonder.
+Just the thought of standing on a mystical mountain associated with Greek Gods and Goddesses like Zeus and Athena filled me with absolute wonder.

-My neighbor was no Hercules, so I started to daydream that maybe, just maybe, I could climb to the top of Mount Olympus someday.
+My neighbor was no Hercules, so I began to daydream that maybe, just maybe, I could climb to the top of Mount Olympus someday.

 If I did, I secretly hoped the Greek Gods and Goddesses would even go so far as to give me some sort of divine sign if I entered into their special domain.

 I wondered if any of the twelve Olympians knew I existed on planet earth.